Jaylon Ferguson

-Jaylon O'Neal Ferguson (December 14, 1995 – June 21, 2022) was an American football outside linebacker and defensive end.
-He played college football at Louisiana Tech before being drafted 85th overall by the Baltimore Ravens of the National Football League (NFL) in the 2019 NFL Draft.
+Jaylon O'Neal Ferguson (December 14, 1995 – June 21, 2022) was an American professional football linebacker who played in the National Football League (NFL).
+He played college football at Louisiana Tech before being selected by the Baltimore Ravens in the third round of the 2019 NFL draft.
 He played three seasons with the Ravens.

-Early years
+Early life

 Ferguson attended West Feliciana High School in St. Francisville, Louisiana, where he played football and basketball for four years.

 College career

 Ferguson redshirted his first year at Louisiana Tech in 2014.
 In 2015, he played in 12 games with five starts and recorded 35 tackles and six sacks.
 As a sophomore in 2016, he set the school record for sacks in a season with 14.5.
 As a junior in 2017, Ferguson had 38 tackles and seven sacks.
 He returned to Louisiana Tech for his senior year in 2018.
 During the season he broke the school record for career sacks and broke his own school record for sacks in a single-season with 17.5.
-Ferguson became the NCAA FBS career sack leader during the 2018 Hawaii Bowl, and was also named winning-team MVP of that game.
+Ferguson became the Football Bowl Subdivision career sack leader during the 2018 Hawaii Bowl, and was also named winning-team MVP of that game.

-In February 2019, the National Football League rescinded their invitation to Ferguson to attend the NFL Scouting Combine after discovering his misdemeanor simple battery conviction from 2015.
+In February 2019, the National Football League (NFL) rescinded their invitation to Ferguson to attend the NFL Scouting Combine after discovering his misdemeanor simple battery conviction from 2015.

 College statistics

 Professional career

-Ferguson was drafted by the Baltimore Ravens in the third round (85th overall) of the 2019 NFL Draft.
+Ferguson was selected by the Baltimore Ravens in the third round (85th overall) of the 2019 NFL draft.
 On July 19, 2019, Ferguson was placed on the reserve/NFI list with a hamstring injury.
 He was removed two days later.
 On September 22, 2019, Ferguson made his NFL debut, recording 18 snaps against the Kansas City Chiefs.
 He recorded his first-career tackle two weeks later against the Pittsburgh Steelers.
 He made his first NFL start on November 3 against the New England Patriots.
 On November 17, Ferguson recorded his first-career sack against the Houston Texans, bringing down Deshaun Watson in the second quarter.
-Three weeks later, he would record his second sack against the Buffalo Bills, sacking Josh Allen.
+Three weeks later, he recorded his second sack against the Buffalo Bills, sacking Josh Allen.

 In Week 4 of the 2020 season against the Washington Football Team, Ferguson recorded his first sack of the season on Dwayne Haskins during the 31–17 win.
 Ferguson was placed on the reserve/COVID-19 list by the Ravens on November 28, 2020, and activated two days later.
 In the 2020 season, Ferguson started in one game and appeared in 14 total, finishing the season with 2.0 sacks and 30 tackles.
 In 2021, Ferguson appeared in 10 games, recording six tackles but no sacks.